wememe/overview/README.md

 * Have fun

 ## How did we build it?
 We built WeMeme in 36 hours during the ETH Denver hackathon and community event largely using open source software.
+Built with 💖 at ETHDenver.

 ### Open Source Web3 Libraries